nandhakumarsingaram/JavaScript/UrlSimplifier/readme.txt

-we just simplify and maximize your url
+This page just help you to simplify the long url and maximize the simplified url....!

 Try this -> https://urlsimplifier.000webhostapp.com/